ttkorhonen/e3pages/docs/kb/training/workbook/5_module_anatomy.md

 in some strange-looking errors, which can often be resolved by running `make init` upon cloning a wrapper repository.

 :::{note}
-We should note that this "redundancy" is a curious design feature that is being revisited by the e3 team.
+We should note that this 'redundancy' is a curious design feature that is being revisited by the e3 team.
 :::

 As denoted in [Chapter 1](1_installing_e3.md), the standard make targets to build and deploy a module are